Dielectronic satellite emission from a solid-density Mg plasma: relationship to models of ionisation potential depression: Modelling

 \subsection{Atomic kinetics}

-The plasma evolution and resultant spectra were modelled using a combination of two codes: the atomic kinetics non-\LTE (Local Thermodynamic Equilibrium) code SCFLY \cite{ciricosta2016}, and a separate, stand-alone, \LTE Saha-Boltzmann code.
-As we shall explain in more detail below, we use SCFLY to determine the overall evolution of the plasma in terms of superconfigurations, and also to confirm that the system is very close to \LTE.
+The plasma evolution and resultant spectra were modelled using a combination of two codes: the time-dependent atomic kinetics non-\LTE (Local Thermodynamic Equilibrium) code SCFLY \cite{ciricosta2016}, and a separate, stand-alone, \LTE Saha-Boltzmann code.
+As we shall explain in more detail below, we perform time-dependent SCFLY simulations to determine the overall evolution of the plasma in terms of superconfigurations, and also to confirm that the system is very close to \LTE.
 We then use a Saha-Boltzmann approach, with more detailed atomic physics (but now assuming \LTE) to model the spectra of the satellites for comparison with the experimental results.

 SCFLY is based upon the commonly used FLYCHK code \cite{chung2005}, adapted to treat x-ray laser problems.
 SCFLY is based on a superconfiguration approach -- i.e. it provides the populations for states defined solely by the number of electrons with specific principal quantum numbers.
 Thus the ground state of a lithium-like ion, with two electrons in the K-shell, and one in the L-shell, is denoted (210), whereas in its first excited state, with the L-shell electron excited to the M-shell, it would be denoted (201).
 It takes as its input the x-ray laser intensity as a function of time, and solves for the evolution of ground and excited-state superconfiguration populations.
 The electrons in the continuum are assumed to obey classical statistics, and to instantaneously thermalise to a temperature dictated by their overall energy content.
+This assumption has recently been validated by Ren \textit{et al.} \cite{ren2023}, who showed that for this type of plasmas, the effect of non-thermal electrons in the K-shell spectrum is negligible if the \FEL pulse is longer than $\sim\unit[30]{fs}$.
 In contrast with the electrons, we assume that on the timescale of typical \FEL pulses the ions remain at room temperature throughout the calculation, given that the timescale for electron-ion equilibriation, in terms of their temperatures, is several picoseconds~\cite{Ng1995,White2014}.

 Within both the SCFLY and Saha-Boltzmann solver we take into account the degree of \IPD by considering two widely used models, namely the \EK model and the \SP model.
 The levels of continuum lowering predicted by these models in the high-density limit, where the \SP model is effectively equivalent to the Ion-Sphere model \cite{stewart1966lowering}, are given by \cite{preston2013}